SocketDotTech/socket-plugs/README.md

   - FAST: This is the default integration type.
 It uses socket's 1/n security model to verify messages.
 Bridging time is ~5-10 mins.
   - OPTIMISTIC: This integration type uses an optimistic security model, where messages are executed after 2 hours.
   - NATIVE_BRIDGE: This uses the native messaging bridge of underlying chains.
 This provides the security of NATIVE bridges.
-- **Pool Count** - This only applies for superbridge.
+- **Pool Count** - This only applies for SuperBridge.
 Normally, we don't need to specify this and have a default value of 0.
   - When we are bridging out from an App chain (controller chain), we check if the destination chain has enough liquidity to allow the user to bridge successfully.
 This accounting is done in poolPlugin.
   - We support different paths for bridging, i.e., FAST, OPTIMISTIC, and NATIVE_BRIDGE.
 If a user bridges to a chain using the NATIVE_BRIDGE path and wants to withdraw using the FAST path, we can allow the user to do that by keeping the poolCount for both paths the same.
 If we don't want to allow this, we can restrict this behavior by keeping the poolId different.
-  - Pool count can also be used for deployments where 2 or more tokens on vault side are mapped to the same token on app chain.
-Egs for these include USDC, USDC.e mapped to single USDC instance on app chain.
-ETH, WETH mapped to single WETH on app chain.
-In such deployments, it makes sense to do seperate accounting of both vaults since they are different assets.
+  - Pool count can also be used for deployments where two or more tokens on the vault chain are mapped to the same token on the App chain.
+Examples of this include: USDC and USDC.e mapped to a single USDC instance on the App chain, ETH and WETH mapped to a single WETH instance on the App chain.
+    In such deployments, it is recommended to separate accounting for both vaults since they are responsible for different assets.
 We recommend changing the poolCount for one of the token vaults.
-Convention to follow is 0 for USDC, 1 for USDC.e, 0 for ETH, 1 for WETH.
+The convention to follow is:
+    - 0 for USDC
+    - 1 for USDC.e
+    - 0 for ETH
+    - 1 for WETH

 ## Test